google/applied-machine-learning-intensive/v2/xx_career_development/07_communicating_with_recruiters.md

 <!--
 * Your recruiter is your advocate and partner.
 Be kind, respectful, friendly, and honest in your communications.
 They’re there to help you, provide you with helpful resources, and to guide you through the overall process.
 * While you may also be in touch with a hiring manager, your recruiter is typically your main point of contact during an interview process with a company.
 Make sure to keep them in the loop with any updates that affect your candidacy.
 * Your recruiter will also guide you through the process and keep you updated.
 They will provide you with regular updates, so keep an eye on your inbox!
-Only your recruiter -- not your referral or friend.
+Only your recruiter - not your referral or friend.
 They can keep you updated on your stage of the interview/hiring process.
 You should always respond to your recruiter within 48 hours at most.
 * Tip: It’s always good to express your thanks and show your appreciation.
 Your recruiters work hard to ensure that your process is as informative, timely, and smooth as possible.
-Show your positivity and gratitude -- it can go a long way!
+Show your positivity and gratitude - it can go a long way!

-Source: Photo by Webaroo.com.au on Unsplash
 -->

 ---